The ORE Exam 2026: Everything You Need to Know for Overseas Dentists

 Passing the ORE exam is a requirement set by the General Dental Council (GDC) to ensure that you meet the standards and competencies required to practise dentistry safely in the United Kingdom.
 It serves as a means of assessing your knowledge, clinical skills, and understanding of UK dental regulations.

 The goal of this blog is to serve as your complete go-to guide for all things related to the ORE examination.
-So whether you're a dental student preparing for your future career or an experienced dentist seeking new opportunities abroad, we will tell you everything you need to know to ace this exam.
+Whether you're a dental student preparing for your future career or an experienced dentist seeking new opportunities abroad, we will tell you everything you need to know to ace this exam.

 Overview of the ORE Exam